 - 1 tablespoons white wine vinegar*

 - Salt and pepper

 - First toast 100g walnuts in a dry frying pan for a minute or two, stirring occasionally to turn.

 - Place your finely sliced radicchio into a large mixing bowl.
 Add the segments of 4 clementines, the walnuts and 25g roughly chopped parsley.
 Toss together.

-- Drizzle over 2 tbsp olive oil and 1 tbsp white wine vinegar.
+- Drizzle over 2 tablespoons olive oil and 1 tablespoon white wine vinegar.
 Mix well.
 Season to taste with salt and pepper.

 HAVE YOU TRIED THIS RECIPE?